Reconstructing the kinetic chemotaxis kernel using macroscopic data: well-posedness and ill-posedness: Framing a PDE-constrained optimization problem

 \end{itemize} \end{assumption}

 These assumptions are satisfied in a realistic setting.
 They allow us to operate $f$ and $g$ in the right spaces.
-In particular, we can establish existence of mild solutions and upper bounds for both the forward and adjoint solution, see Lemma~\ref{lem:existencef} and~\ref{lem:existenceg} in Appendix~\ref{sec:a_priori}.
+In particular, we can establish existence of mild solutions and upper bounds for both the forward and adjoint solution, see Lemma~\ref{lem:existencef} and~\ref{lem:existenceg} in the supplementary materials~\Cref{sec:a_priori}.